dimajix/flowman/docs/quickstart.md

 ## 3. Flowman Shell

 The example data is stored in a S3 bucket provided by myself.
-In order to access the data, you need to provide valid AWS credentials in your environment:
+In order to access the data, you should provide valid AWS credentials in your environment (not needed any more, since the example uses anonymous authentication):

 ```shell
 $ export AWS_ACCESS_KEY_ID=<your aws access key>